huggingface/datasets/docs/source/how_to.md

 The how-to guides will cover six key areas of 🤗 Datasets:

-* How to load a dataset from other sources of data.
+* How to load a dataset from other data sources.

-* How to process the data.
+* How to process a dataset.

 * How to stream large datasets.